samjones00/docs/docs/ormlite/apis/schema.md

 ---
-title: Schema Commands and Table names
+title: Schema, Table & Column APIs
 ---

 As the queries for retrieving table names can vary amongst different RDBMS's, we've abstracted their implementations behind uniform APIs